swapnil-shahapurkar/DevOps/README.md

 # 🚀 Full CI/CD Pipeline with GitHub Actions, Docker & AWS EC2

-This project demonstrates the implementation of a fully automated **CI/CD (Continuous Integration and Continuous Delivery)** pipeline using:
+This project demonstrates the implementation of a fully automated **CI/CD (Continuous Integration and Continuous Delivery)** pipeline using:.

 - ✅ **GitHub** for version control and collaboration
 - ⚙️ **GitHub Actions** for automation